JaimeTR/Injector/README.md

 - With -bypass flag it tends to use more advanced un-documented API for process injeciton and the routine itself gets changes.
 - Now even supports encrypted shellcode i.e AES encrypted and Xor encryted shellcode are now supported.
 To encrypt the shellcode use Helper.exe in order to maintain consistency.
 - Supports CLM bypass for powershell.
 Just drop it to a whitelisted folder where you can execute C# binary, for instance at C:\\Windows\\Tasks
+- Now comes with support for DLL Hollowing.
+DLL hollowing is implemented via the dll_hollow.dll!
+So in case you end up using this mode, make sure the dll and the exe are in same place.

 ```
 C:\Users\admin>Injector.exe